simplesamlphp/simplesamlphp-module-statistics/docs/statistics.md

 At the Installation page there will be a link "show statistics", go there and if SimpleSAMLphp finds the statistics files in the `statdir` generated from cron or the script you will see statistics.
 Enjoy.

+## Security

+This module relies on displaying images from Google's APIs.
+Make sure to add `chart.apis.google.com` to the `img-src` Content-Security-Policy header.

 Support
 -------